clever-wildcard/You-Dont-Know-JS/preface.md

 You could spend a week or two on each chapter, and a month or two on each book, and a year or more on the whole series, and you would still not be squeezing every ounce of YDKJSY out.

 Don't binge these books; be patient and spread out your reading.
-Interleave reading with lots of practice on real code in your job or on projects you participate in.
+Interweave reading with lots of practice on real code in your job or on projects you participate in.
 Wrestle with the opinions I've presented along the way, debate with others, and most of all, disagree with me!
 Run a study group or book club.
 Teach mini-workshops at your office.
 Write blog posts on what you've learned.
 Speak about these topics at local JS meetups.

 It's never my goal to convince you to agree with my opinion, but to encourage you to own and be able to defend your opinions.
 You can't get *there* with an expedient read-through of these books.
 That's something that takes a long while to emerge, little by little, as you study and ponder and re-visit.